Item 17: Be wary of shared-state parallelism

 };

-The internal balance_ field is now protected by a mutex mu_: a synchronization object that ensures that only one thread can successfully lock() at a time.
-The second and subsequent callers will block until unlock() is called – and even then, only one of the blocked threads will unblock and proceed through lock().
+The internal balance_ field is now protected by a mutex mu_: a synchronization object that ensures that only one thread can successfully hold the mutex at a time.
+A caller can acquire the mutex with a call to std::mutex::lock(); the second and subsequent callers of std::mutex::lock() will block until the original caller invokes std::mutex::unlock(), and then one of the blocked threads will unblock and proceed through std::mutex::lock().

 All access to the balance now takes place with the mutex held, ensuring that its value is consistent between check and modification.
-The std::lock_guard is also worth highlighting: it's an RAII class (cf. Item 11) that ensures that the mutex is unlocked when the scope exits, reducing the chances of making a mistake around balancing manual lock() and unlock() calls.
+The std::lock_guard is also worth highlighting: it's an RAII class (see Item 11) that calls lock() on creation and unlock() on destruction.
+This ensures that the mutex is unlocked when the scope exits, reducing the chances of making a mistake around balancing manual lock() and unlock() calls.

 }